David Miles: Life

-From 2004 to 2009 Miles was Chief UK Economist of Morgan Stanley bank.
+From 2004 to 2009 Miles was chief UK economist of Morgan Stanley bank.

 Miles predicted a substantial fall in real house prices in November 2006.

-In 2009 he was asked, along with Gerald Holtham and Professor Berndt Spahn, to serve on a Commission established by the Welsh Assembly Government to investigate the scope for the Welsh Assembly to have greater fiscal autonomy.
+In 2009 he was asked, along with Gerald Holtham and Professor Berndt Spahn, to be on a commission established by the Welsh Assembly Government to investigate the scope for the Welsh Assembly to have greater fiscal autonomy.
 The Holtham Commission reported in July 2010.

-From June 2009 to August 2015 Miles served on the Bank of England's Monetary Policy Committee.
-In 2011 he published a detailed study of the appropriate balance sheet structure of banks to avoid a repeat of the financial crisis ("Optimal Bank Capital").
+From June 2009 to August 2015 Miles was on the Bank of England's Monetary Policy Committee.
+In 2011 he published a study of the appropriate balance sheet structure of banks to avoid a repeat of the 2008 financial crisis ("Optimal Bank Capital").
 He concluded that the Basel III agreements on capital requirements for banks set the standard for equity at only about half its appropriate level.
 In 2012 he began a second term with the Monetary Policy Committee.

-He was President of the economics section of the British Science Association (BSA) for 2015.
+He was president of the economics section of the British Science Association for 2015.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to monetary policy.

 In 2016 he was appointed by Her Majesty's Treasury to advise on the measurement and reporting of yields on UK government debt.
-His report was completed in October 2016 and is being implemented.
+His report was completed in October 2016 and was subsequently implemented.

-He was Chair of the board of trustees of the Institute for Fiscal Studies until December 2021 when he took up his position at the OBR.
-He is a trustee of the Centre for Economic Policy Research.

-A keen scrum half in his youth, Miles also gained fame as the top try scorer in the South Wales regional league season 1976–77.
+He has published in economic journals, written books on macroeconomics, on housing and on fiscal policy, authored government reports and newspaper articles.